parthavshergill/Zombie_Forest_Project/README.md

 ## Overview

-The project implements a complete ecological analysis pipeline for identifying species that indicate Vulnerable Conifer Montane (VCM) habitats using observation data from iNaturalist.
+The project implements a complete ecological analysis pipeline for identifying species that indicate VCM habitats using observation data from iNaturalist.
 It applies multiple analytical methods:

 1. **Frequency Analysis**: Identifies species that appear more frequently in VCM habitats
 2. **Co-occurrence Analysis**: Measures statistical association between species presence and VCM sites